 Having celebrated its 25th Anniversary in 2019, the Legends Cars National Championship with MRF Tyres continues to go from strength-to-strength and shows no signs of slowing down either.

-After a handful of lean years, the Britcar Endurance Championship has returned to the forefront of British motorsport with the appetite for long distance racing greater than ever.
+The Britcar Endurance Championship is at the forefront of British motorsport with capacity grids underlining the fact that the appetite for long distance racing is greater than ever.

-Under the stewardship of Claire Hedley since 2016, the championship has grown in stature with all manner of star drivers and iconic GT machines competing, with grid sizes on the rise as each year passes.
+Under the stewardship of Claire Hedley and her dedicated team, the championship has grown in stature during recent years with all manner of star drivers and iconic GT machines competing.

-Split into carefully controlled classes, our format ensures that all competitors can equally taste success, no matter their racing background or experience; be it a ‘gentleman driver’ or professional racer.
+Split into carefully controlled classes – Endurance, Praga and Trophy – the championship ensures that all competitors can equally taste success, no matter their racing background or experience; be it a ‘gentleman driver’ or professional racer.

 Arguably one of the largest championships in the UK, the Caterham Graduates Championship is a series that has proven to be a smash-hit with the emphasis firmly on low-cost racing.